ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 ----------------------------

 A minimal workflow for a basic analysis setup has been outlined.
 With this setup, the case is ready to be solved.
-See ??? for details.
+See :ref:`ref_syc_solution` for details.
 It might also be a good point to save the case or to take a "snapshot".
-See ??? for details.
+See :ref:`ref_syc_persistence` for details.

 Although a complete setup has been defined, there are many optional settings that could be applied - for example, to control the frequency with which solution data is saved, or